rkhanra/TechBlog/README.md

 Step 6 : Run the project

 Step 7 : Open Tomcat's URL in browser ex : 'http://localhost:8080/TechBlog/'

+Note  :: Change the localhost port number according to you

                                     Method 2
 Step 1 : Add the 'Techblog.war' file in your tomcat's webapps folder [Make sure to check the Techblog.war is named 'TechBlog.war' if not then rename it ]